Dallas County Court Records

 Mail and Email Requests

-Written requests, accompanied by the appropriate request form, may be sent to either clerk office.
-For criminal records, email requests along with a completed Criminal Records Request Form to DCRecordsCriminal@dallascounty.org.
+You can also submit written requests by mail or email.
+For criminal records, email your completed Criminal Records Request Form to DCRecordsCriminal@dallascounty.org.
 For civil and family records, attach a completed Civil & Family Records Request Form and send it to DCRecords@dallascounty.org.
-Mail check or money-order payments to the address of the relevant records division.
+If paying by check or money order, mail your payment to the appropriate records division address.

 Records Service Fees (Revised October 2024)

 The District Clerk accepts cash, in-state personal checks, money orders, and credit/debit cards.
-Debit card transactions incur a $2.95 fee, and credit card payments carry a 2.15% surcharge.
-Payments may also be submitted through the online payment portal.
-Requesters should always confirm the exact cost with the appropriate records office before paying, as overages are typically held in escrow rather than refunded.
+Debit card transactions carry a $2.95 fee, and credit card payments add a 2.15% surcharge.
+You can also pay through the online payment portal.
+Always confirm the exact cost with the records office before paying — overages are typically held in escrow rather than refunded.

 Are Court Records Public in Dallas County?

-Court records in Dallas County are presumed open to public inspection.
-Texas common law, statutory provisions, and judicial rules each establish a framework for public access.
-However, the Texas Public Information Act — codified in Government Code Chapter 552 — governs executive-branch records and does not directly regulate the court system.
-Instead, court record access is principally governed by the common-law right of access and by individual court rules adopted under the Texas Rules of Judicial Administration.
+Court records in Dallas County are generally open to public inspection.
+Texas common law, statutory provisions, and judicial rules each play a role in establishing public access.
+It's worth noting that the Texas Public Information Act, codified in Government Code Chapter 552, covers executive-branch records and does not directly regulate the court system.
+Court record access is mainly shaped by the common-law right of access and by individual court rules adopted under the Texas Rules of Judicial Administration.

-Certain categories of information are exempt from public disclosure:
+That said, certain categories of information are kept from public view:

-- Juvenile records — Proceedings in the 304th and 305th Juvenile District Courts are confidential; juvenile court records maintained by the District Clerk are currently available only in paper format and not published online.
+• Juvenile records — Proceedings in the 304th and 305th Juvenile District Courts are confidential.
+Juvenile court records held by the District Clerk are currently available only in paper format and are not posted online.

-- Sensitive personal data — Pursuant to a Texas Supreme Court order effective January 1, 2014, pleadings containing un-redacted Social Security numbers, financial account numbers, dates of birth of minors, and similar identifiers are prohibited from online display.
+• Sensitive personal data — Under a Texas Supreme Court order effective January 1, 2014, pleadings containing un-redacted Social Security numbers, financial account numbers, dates of birth of minors, and similar identifiers are prohibited from online display.

-- Sexual assault victim information — Names and identifying details of sexual assault victims are excluded from public online records and must be requested in person if otherwise public.
+• Sexual assault victim information — Names and identifying details of sexual assault victims are excluded from public online records and must be requested in person if otherwise accessible.

-- Settlement negotiations involving the state and certain investigation or prosecution materials are also exempt under statutory provisions.
+• Settlement negotiations involving the state — Certain investigation or prosecution materials are also exempt under statutory provisions.

 A complete fee schedule for records services is published on the District Clerk's website.